zzzace2000/autodiagnosis/README.md

     --neg_subsampled 0
 ```

 We keep the other parameters the same as our actual experiment.
-You can take a look at the resulting summary in classifier_training_and_evaluation/performance/debug_ManyToOneRNN_MIMIC_window.csv
+You can take a look at the resulting summary file in classifier_training_and_evaluation/performance/debug_ManyToOneRNN_MIMIC_window.csv.
+We also keep our random search result as ManyToOneRNN_MIMIC_window.csv.

 ### 2. test_baselines.py